techquest/isw-hosted-fields/README.md

 ```

 ### Events
-The 'on' method gives you the ability to hook into the focus, blur and validation events and allows you to subscribe to these events.
+The 'on' method gives you the ability to hook into the focus, blur, validation and cardinal-response events.
+It allows you to subscribe to these events.
 #### Focus and Blur Events
 Below is a description of the object returned by the focus and blur events:
 | Key       | Type   | Description                                                                               |